ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 R13.17
 * Add button with link to source code in readme
-* Add link to read me to app menu
+* Add link to read me to menu panel
 * Add webinar text to read me
 * Surfaces by Type
 	* 'eye' buttons toggle visually